Sorawit Songsataya

 Sorawit Songsataya (born in Chiang Mai, Thailand) is a Thai-New Zealand artist based in Wellington, New Zealand.

 Education and career

 Songsataya is primarily interested in craft, textiles, hand-made objects and their connection to computer technology.
 They often employ moving image and sculpture within installation environments.

 Songsataya graduated with a Master of Fine Arts from Elam School of Fine Arts, the University of Auckland in 2013, and a BDes in Visual Communication from Unitec Institute of Technology in 2010.

-From November 23, 2019 until October27, 2020 Songstaya's sculptural installation The Interior was prominently displayed at the Auckland Art Gallery.
+From November 23, 2019 until October 27, 2020 Songstaya's sculptural installation The Interior was prominently displayed at the Auckland Art Gallery.

+In 2024 Fibrous Soul, Songstaya's collaboration with Maata Wharehoka, exhibited at the Govett-Brewster Art Gallery.